rachelself/recommendation_tracker/USER_STORIES.md

 # Features
 * View all categories
-* Enter new category to track
+* Enter new category
 * View entries in the category
-* Add new entries to the category
+* Add a new entry to the category
-* Mark an entry as fulfilled
+* Filter entries by friend
-* Find entries by friend
+* View entry details

 # Stories